LLM Reference

 How does Replit Code compare to StarCoder?

 Replit Code by Replit is strongest where you need coding, while StarCoder by ServiceNow Research is the closest related family to check for coding.
-Replit Code has 2 listed variants, while StarCoder reaches up to 8K context, so compare the specs and pricing tables before choosing a production model.
+Replit Code has 2 listed variants and reaches up to 4k context, while StarCoder reaches up to 8k context, so compare the specs and pricing tables before choosing a production model.

 Which Replit Code model should I use?

 If price is the main constraint, use the pricing table first because Replit Code does not have complete provider pricing in the local data.
-For the most capable/latest local choice, evaluate Replit Code.
+For the most capable/latest local choice, evaluate Replit Code with 4k context.